dendibakh/perf-book/chapters/9-Optimizing-Computations/9-1 Data Dependencies.md

 ## Data Dependencies

-[TODO]: One way to find loop-carry dependencies is to look at phi nodes of the loop in LLVM IR.
 [TODO]: Watch out for dependencies through memory (store -> load -> store -> ... in the same location).

 When a program statement refers to the data of a preceding statement, we say that there is a *data dependency* between the two statements.
 Sometimes people also use the terms _dependency chain_ or *data flow dependencies*.
 The example we are most familiar with is shown in Figure @fig:LinkedListChasing.
 To access node `N+1`, we should first dereference the pointer `N->next`.
 For the loop on the right, this is a *recurrent* data dependency, meaning it spans multiple iterations of the loop.
 Basically, traversing a linked list is one very long dependency chain.